 Although different, both of these note-taking tools are well organized.

-A basic unit of Obsidian is a note.
+A basic unit in Obsidian is a note.
 Notes are organized into vaults — folders located on your device.

 All Obsidian notes can be kept in a single vault, or you can create multiple vaults.
 For example, if you are a student using Obsidian for note-taking, you can create a new vault for each course.